 574-631-3000 or firstname.lastname@example.org

 Friends of pregnant students are welcome to contact the Family Resource Center regarding how to support their pregnant friend.

 The Athletics Compliance Office maintains a set of frequently asked questions for varsity student athletes and also serves as a resource for student athletes who have questions or concerns regarding pregnancy or parenting.
 To reach the Compliance Office, call 574-631-9647.

 I am a graduate student.
 Are these pregnancy resources available for me or my spouse?

 Yes.
 Visit the Graduate Student Life website for information about the accommodation policy for new student parents.
 In addition, all of the resources mentioned on this page are available for graduate students.

 The University of Notre Dame provides three lactation areas on campus for faculty, staff, and graduate students to support women balancing their work and study commitments with their needs as mothers of young children.
 Each campus location offers a clean and secure environment for women who need to express breast milk during their time on campus.
 For more information, visit the Human Resources site.
+Community:

 Project Rachel is a post-abortion reconciliation program offered by the Diocese of Fort Wayne-South Bend.
 This ministry offers hope and healing for individuals of all religions who suffer from the pain of abortion and its aftermath.
 If you are hurting, know that your church cares and understands.